gregorriegler/gnome-shell-extension-egg-timer/README.md

 - Icons made by Freepik <http://www.freepik.com/> from Flaticon <https://www.flaticon.com/>
 - Sound from Mobtimer <https://github.com/zoeesilcock/mobtimer-react/blob/master/public/audio/music_box.wav>

+## Install from the Gnome Extensions Page
+You can also install it from this page https://extensions.gnome.org/extension/3423/egg-timer/ where you have to install a browser extension.
+But this is really basically a two click install.

 ## Install via npm
 ```
 git clone git@github.com:gregorriegler/gnome-shell-extension-egg-timer.git